noxsicarius/Epoch-Admin-Tools/README.md

 2. Pick what access you want your admin to have.
 In order from MOST to LEAST number of commands: AdminList > ModList.
 You can view/edit commands in ***admintools/AdminToolsMain.sqf***.
 3. Place the PID in the chosen section of your ***init.sqf***.

+***Important: Take note of how the array's commas are used in the init.sqf.
+The last string in the array should not have a comma.
+Noncompliance will cause the Admin Menu to break.***

 ### Fix teleport rubber-banding:
 This is caused by Epoch's default included antihack.
 Here you have two options. ***Option #1*** is potentially hazardous as it disables Epoch's default antihack for you and everyone else. ***Option #2*** is more secure, but it will only fix teleporting for yourself and other people whose PID you add to the array (such as admins) - it will still prevent you from teleporting other people (outside the array) to you because they will still have the antihack enabled on them.